Startup India

 Consider break-even

 The point at which profits are equal to operating costs is known as the break-even point.
-This could change when the demand for a good or service increases or decreases.
-Investors typically use this approach to estimate when an investment will “break-even”.
+This could change when the demand for a good or service fluctuates.
+Investors typically use this approach to estimate when an investment will “break even”.

 Secured credit

-Because of problems with their credit or cash flow, small businesses, like supermarket enterprises, may find it difficult to obtain the financing they require.
+Due to issues with their credit or cash flow, small businesses, such as supermarket enterprises, may struggle to secure the necessary financing.
 The amount and conditions of the loan you’ll require will depend on the start-up costs of your business.
 Lenders may request specifics about how you intend to use the funds.
-Lenders will see that you are wellprepared and organised.
+Lenders will see that you are well-prepared and organised.

 Attract investors

 Entrepreneurs can “bootstrap” or self-fund their tiny businesses, but investors can also be useful.
 Capital can be provided by investors for your business, boosting the possibility that both parties will succeed.
-A business plan with estimated costs may draw investors, similar to loans.
+A business plan with estimated costs may attract investors, much like a loan.

 Reduce tax costs